sriyogesh94/dcos-docs/1.10/deploying-services/private-docker-registry.md

 menu_order: 004.5
 ---

-To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your service definition.
+To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your service or pod definition.
 In Enterprise DC/OS, you can also [upload your private Docker registry credentials to the DC/OS Secret store](#secret-store-instructions) and reference it in your service or pod definition.

 <a name="uri-instructions"></a>
 # Referencing private Docker registry credentials as a URI